0xJohnnyboy/spider-query-builder/docs/docs.md

 ---

 ## Extending the library
-Only basic default filters are supported but you can easily create your own `SpdrParam` by extending `Spdr` abstract class.
+Only basic default filters are supported but you can easily create your own `SpdrParam` by extending `SpdrParam` abstract class.
 Plus, the `SpdrQueryBuilder` expects an implementation of the `SpdrParamInterface` so you can even create your own abstract class that will suit you best.